ytyulkinaxway/axway-open-docs/content/en/docs/central/cft_profile.md

 {{< alert title="Note" color="" >}}A **Profile** used for a catalog subscription cannot be updated or deleted.{{< /alert >}}

-For more information on how to create and deploy a flow using Flow Central, see [Transfer CFT](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/first_flow_manager_file_transfer.html).
+For more information on how to create and deploy a flow using Flow Central, see [Transfer CFT](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/flows_deployed_on_transfer_cft.html).

 ## Review

-You have learned how to add, update, and delete a CFT Profile to an app in AMPLIFY Central.
+You have learned how to add, update, and delete a CFT Profile to an app in Amplify Central.